pupubird/WebLaunchJS-2021/Advance.md

 sumUpTheNumbers(num1, num2);
 ```

-We will cover on what `return` keyword will do when it comes to function, later
+We will cover what the` return` keyword will do when it comes to function, later

 ---